Hierarchical clustering that takes advantage of both density-peak and density-connectivity: DP is an algorithm which identifies - linked clusters

 LC-DP uses local contrast $LC(x)$, instead of density ${\rho}(x)$, in Equation \ref{eta_x} to determine $\eta_x$. $LC(x)$ is defined to be the number of times that $x$ has a higher density than its $K$-nearest neighbours, which has values between 0 and $k$.
 Then the ranking is based on $LC(x)\times \delta_{LC}(x)$, where $\delta_{LC}(x)$ is the version of $\delta(x)$ based on $\eta_x$ which is determined by $LC(x)$.
 Chen et al. \cite{Chen2018} show that the use of LC makes DP to be more robust to clusters with varied densities.

-Here we show that LC-DP enhances DP's clustering performance on some clusters with varied densities, e.g., the 2Q and 3C datasets.
+LC-DP has the ability to enhance DP's clustering performance on clusters with varied densities \cite{Chen2018}, e.g., the 2Q and 3C datasets.
 However, LC doesn't overcome the two weaknesses of DP mentioned above.
 For example, LC-DP still fails to identify all clusters on the 2O dataset which does not have $\eta$-linked clusters.
 Therefore, it is important to design a method to overcome DP's two weaknesses.
 Here we propose a hierarchical method based on density-connectivity with this aim in mind.

-We first reiterate the currently known definitions of density connectivity and density-connected clusters in Section \ref{DC}.
+We first reiterate the currently known definitions of density connectivity and density-connected clusters in Section~\ref{DC}.
 Then, we define a new type of clusters based on density connectivity in the following section.